wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 Performance testing helps us understand how a website works when many people use it at the same time or for a long period.
 It checks if the website stays fast, stable, and reliable.
 For this assignment, I choose ChatGPT as the web application to test.
 ChatGPT is a popular AI chatbot that lets users talk to it by typing messages.
 I focused on a type of performance test called a Soak Test.
 This test checks how well the system performs when it is used continuously for a long time.
 It helps find problems like slow responses or crashes that might happen after hours of use.
 To do this test, I used Apache JMeter, a tool commonly used for performance testing.
 Since we are not allowed to test ChatGPT’s real servers, I created simulated results.
 These results show what we might expect if we tested a similar system for a long time.

 ---

+### What is soak test?
+Soak Testing tests the ability of your software to perform under expected user traffic over a long period of time.
+- The user traffic is high over a long period of time.
+- Possibility in real-life

+---
 ### 🧠 Objectives
 - To simulate a continuous number of virtual users interacting with the ChatGPT web interface over an extended period.
 - To observe the system’s response time, throughput, and error rate.